LucasPM97/InStock/README.md

 # InStock App
+ Android app to be notified when:
- Android app to:Get notifications when a product is back in stock
+  - A product is back in stock
+  - A price change, and track it
+  - The shop have a pre-owned product